michael-osborne/video-describe-client/README.md

 ### Pipelines

 The pipelines are created using Java PriorityBlockingQueue(s).
-The consumers are must be Spring @Service objects and tagged with a custom annotation @consume(threads=#).
-Methods tagged with this annotation are void and take one parameter - an object that extends PipelineData.
+The consumers must be Spring @Service objects and tagged with a custom annotation @Consume(threads=#).
+Methods tagged with this annotation are void and take one parameter; the object that extends PipelineData.
 An example would be

 @Consume(threads=1)
 public void processFrame(FrameData frame)